 For students with remarkable abilities, Creighton offers an extraordinary opportunity: our honors and leadership programs.
 Designed for students who excel in the classroom and in leadership roles, these programs will help you unlock your potential.
 You’ll receive personalized support from faculty advisers, optimize your personal and academic growth, and have the opportunity to apply what you know and make a difference.

-To be considered for one of these programs, submit your application to the Admissions Office by January 5, 2017.
-To learn more about the Freshman Leadership Program and Cortina Community, listen to a recording of our online chat held January 30, 2017.
+To be considered for one of these programs, submit your application to the Admissions Office by January 7, 2018 at 11:59 pm CST.

 The goal of the Honors Program is to foster a community of students and faculty members who are committed to seeking truth and advancing knowledge.
 The Program brings together talented, imaginative students in small, discussion-oriented classes and courses on interdisciplinary and topical issues.